 What impact will Brexit have on employment law?

 There will be no immediate changes to UK employment law as a result of the outcome of the referendum on the UK's membership of the EU.
-The UK will have a period of up to two years within which to negotiate the terms of its withdrawal.
-This period begins when the UK triggers art.50 of the Treaty on European Union, which the Prime Minister has said will happen by the end of March 2017.
+The UK will have a period of up to two years within which to negotiate the terms of its withdrawal, beginning with the triggering of art.50 of the Treaty on European Union on 29 March 2017.
 It is possible for the two-year period to be extended only with the unanimous agreement of the other EU member states.

 Although much UK employment law is derived from EU law, the UK's withdrawal from the EU is unlikely in itself to have an immediate impact on employment law.
 The Government has said that it plans to repeal the European Communities Act 1972 and convert existing EU law into domestic law.
 However, most EU Directives are already implemented in the UK by regulations or Acts of Parliament; for example, the EU equality Directives are implemented by the Equality Act 2010.
 It will be for Parliament to decide whether to retain, amend or repeal domestic legislation.